mruiz7797/double-seven-guitars/docs/README.md

 #### Contact Boxes

-At the top of the contact page there are three boxes showing forms of contact.
-The red facebook button has a border to the right and to the bottom to add "affordance" and make it look more clickable than the others.
-In future implementations, I would want the phone and email to be clickable instantly copy to the person's device.
+At the top of the contact page, there are three boxes showing forms of contact.
+The red Facebook button has a border to the right and bottom to add "affordance" and make it look more clickable than the others.
+In future implementations, I would want the phone and email to be clickable and instantly copy to the person's device.

 ![Contact boxes on the contact page](images/contact-boxes.png)